Regboy744/bug-tracker/README.md

 }
 ```

-After logged in a token will be generated "auth-token" please copy this token and paste it on the Postman to open a section and acces the routers
+After logged in a token will be generated "x-api-key" please copy this token and paste it on the Postman to open a section and acces the routers

 ![alt text](https://raw.githubusercontent.com/Regboy744/bug-tracker/main/images/Screenshot%20from%202020-10-29%2003-25-04.png)